-Success in learning online requires a self-motivation and direction that may not be necessary in a face-to-face class room.
-There is a questionnaire available at http://highland. edu/online/ready.asp to help you determine if you are ready for online learning.
+Success in learning online requires self-motivation and direction that may not be necessary in a face-to-face classroom.
+To take a course online, you will need a modern Internet-connected computer and some commonly available software.
+Visit https:// highland.edu/online-student-services/ for more information.
+The website also includes a questionnaire available in the Moodle course "Orientation for Online/Hybrid Students" to help you determine if you are ready for online learning.
 While online courses are convenient, many students find they require more time than face-to-face, but the student's learning experience may be more rewarding.